 When we enter rows and columns, copy and paste data, or execute calculations in Excel spreadsheets, an error could result from the recalculation of formulas.
 Overall, a spreadsheet’s complexity, such as the number of formulas it uses or how it is built, may lead Excel to run out of resources.

-Solution: Select Range with Appropriate Number of Cells
+Solution: Select a Range with the Appropriate Number of Cells

 If the range of our cell is larger than Excel’s maximum of 32,760 cells, we will receive an error message.
 Therefore, when using Excel, make sure that the cell range is inside the allowed range.